-I suggest bringing a versitle jacket, a scarf, a backpack to carry your layers, and depending on the season a compact umbrella.
-For hiking, you need sturdy footwear a light jacket, and sunscreen to conquer the trails.
+I suggest bringing a versatile jacket, this anorak from Everlane was the perfect layer on my last visit.
+A scarf or a wrap, a backpack to carry your layers when the sun comes out, and depending on the season, a compact umbrella.
+For hiking, you need sturdy footwear and good sunscreen to conquer the trails.

 Although many would disagree with me, museums are not at the top of my list in San Francisco.
 Exceptions being museums with killer museum shops onsite like SFMoma and the aforementioned MCD.
 All that said, I do love the deYoung and the attached observation tower's views of the city.
 It's location in Golden Gate Park, the museum store and the sweet Japanese Tea Garden are also highlights.
 This is a great place to take kids of all ages.